-- Angina pectoris, including Prinzmetal's angina (coronary spasm, vasospastic angina). - Supraventricular tachycardias such as paroxysmal supraventricular tachycardia, atrial fibrillation/flutter withrapid ventricular response (except in WPW syndrome, see "Contra-indications"). - Mild to moderate essential hypertension.
+- Angina pectoris, including Prinzmetal's angina (coronary spasm, vasospastic angina). - Supraventricular tachycardias such as paroxysmal supraventricular tachycardia, atrial fibrillation/flutter with rapid ventricular response (except in WPW syndrome or LGL syndrome, see "Contraindications"). - Mild to moderate essential hypertension.

-4.2.
-Posology and method of administration
+4.2 Posology and method of administration

 The dose of verapamil hydrochloride should be adjusted individually in accordance with the severity of disease.
-Longstanding clinical experience shows that the average daily dose in all indications is between 240 mg and 360 mg.
+Long-standing clinical experience shows that the average daily dose in all indications is between 240 mg and 360 mg.
 The daily dose should not exceed 480 mg on a long-term basis, although a higher dose may be used for a short period.
 There is no limitation on the duration of use.
 Verapamil hydrochloride should not be discontinued abruptly after long-term use.
 It is recommended to taper the dosage.

-Akilen 40 mg film-coated tablets should be used for patients likely to display a satisfactory response to low doses (e.g. patients with hepatic dysfunction or elderly patients).
-For patients requiring higher dosages (e.g., 240 mg to 480 mg verapamil hydrochloride per day), formulations with a more suitable active drug content should be used.
+Caveril should be used for patients likely to display a satisfactory response to low doses (e.g. patients with hepatic dysfunction or elderly patients).
+For patients requiring higher dosages (e.g. 240 mg to 480 mg verapamil hydrochloride per day), formulations with a more suitable active drug content should be used.